xuesixi/cclox/readme.md

 ***

 * `$ docker run --rm -itv .:/clox xuesixi/clox` : run the image and mount current directory into the `/clox`.
-You should run this command in the root of the project.
+You should run this command from the root of the project.

 * If that does not work, you may try `$ docker run --platform linux/arm64/v8 --rm -itv .:/clox xuesixi/clox`